How to Read Photos Using IronOCR

 Private inputPhoto = New OcrInput()

-' Index number refer to region order in the page
+' Index number refers to the region order in the page

 ' Extract the text in the first region